-Sweden edges Latvia, Brits drop France at ice hockey worlds
+Canada shuts out Denmark, Austria relegated at hockey worlds

 Latvia’s loss confirmed the four quarterfinalists from Group B: Leader Russia, the two-time defending champion Swedes and the Czech Republic, and Switzerland.

 Elias Pettersson, Adrian Kempe, Anton Lander and Hornqvist had a goal each for the Swedes.
-William Nylander had two assists to lead the scoring table with 15 points.
+William Nylander had two assists to lead the scoring list with 15 points.

-In Group A in Kosice, Ben Davis scored 2:03 into overtime for Britain to complete an unlikely comeback and edge France 4-3 to avoid relegation at the expense of the French.
+In Group A, Ben Davis scored 2:03 into overtime for Britain to complete an unlikely comeback and edge France 4-3 to avoid relegation at the expense of the French.

 Britain’s return to the top division after 25 years looked short-lived after it was defeated in its previous six group games and was 3-0 down in the middle period.